 Common types of maritime injuries include:

-- Enclosed spaces: voids and compartments on vessels may not have proper ventilation resulting in toxic environments that can cause you to become immediately ill or perhaps sometime later.
+- Enclosed spaces: Voids and compartments on vessels may not have proper ventilation, resulting in toxic environments that can cause immediate illness or a delayed reaction.

-- Inadequate training: maritime work is inherently dangerous.
+- Inadequate training: Maritime work is inherently dangerous.
 It is important that employers teach employers about the hazards and how to safely manage them.
-The maritime employer’s breach of its duty to educate its workers is actionable under the Jones Act.
+The maritime employer’s breach of its duty to educate workers is actionable under the Jones Act.

-Joint Transportation Committee Comparison– In 2010 the legislature directed the Joint Transportation Committee to conduct a comparison of medical, vocational and disability benefits in the state of Washington, for employees covered under the Jones Act and those covered Washington’s Industrial Insurance Act.
+Joint Transportation Committee Comparison– In 2010 the legislature directed the Joint Transportation Committee to conduct a comparison of medical, vocational, and disability benefits in the state of Washington for employees covered under the Jones Act and Washington’s Industrial Insurance Act.
 Check out this report.

-Maritime and Admiralty Law Recent Cases– This website variety of recent cases released in the last 12 months dealing with Maritime and Admiralty law, including those dealing with workplace injuries that are actionable under the Jones Act and General Maritime Law.
+Maritime and Admiralty Law Recent Cases– This website includes a variety of recent cases dealing with Maritime and Admiralty law.
+Specifically, there are cases addressing workplace injuries that are actionable under the Jones Act and General Maritime Law.
 Check them out to see cases potentially similar to yours.

-Finding an Attorney for Maritime Law Damages in Washington and Oregon
+Finding an Attorney for Maritime Law Damages in Washington, Alaska, California, and Oregon

-Attorneys at Anderson Carey Williams & Neidzwski, LLP know it can be difficult dealing with these unexpected injuries and your health is a top concern for us.
+The attorneys at Anderson Carey Williams & Neidzwski, LLP know it can be difficult dealing with unexpected injuries, and your health is a top concern for us.
 You may be eligible to file a claim against your employer to receive compensation for your damages.

-The maritime lawyers at Anderson Carey Williams & Neidzwski, LLP litigate cases in in Oregon from their offices in Portland, and in Washington from their offices in Bellingham and Seattle.
-The firm represents injured mariners residing in all 50 states and beyond.
+The maritime lawyers at Anderson Carey Williams & Neidzwski, LLP litigate cases from their offices in Portland, Oregon; San Francisco, California, and Bellingham and Seattle, Washington.